My Dinner

 How to make Glühwein?

 As with many traditional recipes, there is no just one authentic Glühwein recipe.
 Glühwein spices and ingredients can be adapted to suit your own taste.
-Let me show you have I make my Glühwein.
+Let me show you how I make my Glühwein.

 Ingredients: